rl-institut/SimBA/docs/source/simulation_parameters.rst

 | Modes: Here the modes of execution can be defined
 | Flags: Here, optional functionality can be activated or deactivated
 | Physical setup of environment: Here, the physical setup is characterized
-| Simulation Parameters: The simulation can be adjusted using these paramteres
+| Simulation Parameters: The simulation can be adjusted using these parameters

 The example (data/simba.cfg) contains parameter descriptions which are explained here in more detail: